-The oldest part of the complex is the eastern building (overlooking the Rue Saint-Jean) built in the first half of the 14th century for André Berchet and it is was named “Ostel de la Croys".
+The oldest part of the complex is the eastern building (overlooking the Rue Saint-Jean) built in the first half of the 14th century for André Berchet, and it is was named “Ostel de la Croys".
 It is frequented by the members of the brotherhood of La Basoche gathering former clerks of the prosecutor.
-In 1471 changes its name to "Auberge de la Croix d'Or", and by the end of the century it is enlarged by the acquirement a garden on Rue du Boeuf.
+In 1471 changes its name to "Auberge de la Croix d'Or", and by the end of the century, it is enlarged by the acquirement of a garden on Rue du Boeuf.

 Around 1516, the second main building is added in the courtyard.
 It is composed of three superimposed galleries, each composed of four Tuscan arcades resting on columns with flat capitals.
 It is this building seen from Rue de la Bombarde, which most impresses the visitor of today.
 The restored well in the courtyard also dates back to 1516.
-The house takes its final shape in 1528.
+The house took its final shape in 1528.
 It will be reunited and re-divided several times between the sixteenth and eighteenth centuries.

-In 1979 started a thorough restoration of the complex, which finally sold in 2004 to be used as the Musée Miniature et Cinéma (inaugurated on February 10, 2005).
-Musée Miniature et Cinéma offers ‘two museums in one’ introducing visitors to the magic of special effects in films, and the poetic world of miniature artists.
+In 1979 started a thorough restoration of the complex, which was finally sold in 2004 to be used as the Musée Miniature et Cinéma (inaugurated on February 10, 2005).
+Musée Miniature et Cinéma offers ‘two museums in one’ introducing visitors to the magic of special effects in films and the poetic world of miniature artists.
 Admission fee: adults 9€ /seniors 8€/children 6,50€.

 Rue du Boeuf & La Longue Traboule

 Rue de la Bombarde on the right descents towards the river while to the left ascents and continues as Montée du Chemin Neuf towards the hill.
-This is the best way to go up the Fourvière Hill and the roman archeological sites, by car.
-At the very beginning of Rue du Boeuf, hidden between tall buildings there is a narrow and long stairway called Montée des Chazeaux Sendero de Ascenso, which is the best way to climb up to the Fourvière Hill on foot.
+This is the best way to go up the Fourvière Hill and the roman archeological sites by car.
+At the very beginning of Rue du Boeuf, hidden between tall buildings, there is a narrow and long stairway called Montée des Chazeaux Sendero de Ascenso, which is the best way to climb up to the Fourvière Hill on foot.

-Rue du Boeuf is one of the most beautiful streets in Lyon Vieux, quiet and very atmospheric and has two small shaded squares, at one of which stands the City Hall of 5th arrondissement.
-Have your drink or meal here if you need to escape the crowds of Rue Saint Jean.
+Rue du Boeuf is one of the most beautiful streets in Lyon Vieux, quiet and very atmospheric, and has two small shaded squares, at one of which stands the City Hall of 5th arrondissement.
+Have your drink or meal here if you need to escape the crowds of Rue Saint-Jean.

-On number 27 (some meters after the long stairs) there is a wooden door.
+On number 27 (some meters after the long stairs), there is a wooden door.
 Open it and get ready to cross the longest traboule of Vieux Lyon, La Longue Traboule.
-The other end of the traboule is on number 54 of Rue Saint Jean.
+The other end of the traboule is on number 54 of Rue Saint-Jean.
 As its name indicates, Long Traboule is the longest traboule of Old Lyon.
 It passes through four separate buildings and has several small successive courtyards.

 Palais de Justice de Lyon

-Being back in Rue Saint Jean, walk some meters and turn right at Rue du Palais de Justice.
+Being back in Rue Saint-Jean, walk some meters and turn right at Rue du Palais de Justice.
 The huge building you are walking by and has its façade on Quai Romain Rolland is the Palais de Justice Historique de Lyon.
-Its construction began in 1835 and ended in 1845, under the direction of architect Louis-Pierre Baltard.
+Its construction began in 1835 and ended in 1845 under the direction of architect Louis-Pierre Baltard.

-The Palais de Justice was built in the same location as the previous courthouses from the 15th century and it is one of the finest neo-classical buildings in France.
+The Palais de Justice was built in the same location as the previous courthouses from the 15th century, and it is one of the finest neo-classical buildings in France.
 It is often called the 'Palace of the twenty-four columns'.

 In front of the Palais de Justice, Passerelle du Palais-de-Justice connects Vieux Lyon with Presque’ Île.
 This bridge, inaugurated in 1983, is a 4m wide and 136m long suspended bridge for pedestrians only.

 Some famous trials took place in this building.
-Among them are: a) August 1884: Italian anarchist Sante Geronimo Caserio, murderer of Sadi Carnot, President of the Republic, was sentenced to death; b) January 1945: Charles Maurras was sentenced to life imprisonment and national degradation; and c) July 1987: Klaus Barbie was sentenced to life imprisonment for crimes against humanity during the Second World War.
+Among them are a) August 1884: Italian anarchist Sante Geronimo Caserio, murderer of Sadi Carnot, President of the Republic, was sentenced to death; b) January 1945: Charles Maurras was sentenced to life imprisonment and national degradation; and c) July 1987: Klaus Barbie was sentenced to life imprisonment for crimes against humanity during the Second World War.